Anotheroption4726/saberAlpha/README.md

 ##### Platform Friction:
 	- Default Value: 4
-	- Increase: All characters won't be able to move when colliding with platforms
+	- Increase: Characters won't be able to move when colliding with platforms
-	- Decrease: All characters will ice skate when colliding with platforms
+	- Decrease: Characters will ice skate when colliding with platforms

-### CHARACTER VARIABLES

 ##### Character Friction:
 	- Default Value: 4
-	- Increase: The character won't be able to move when colliding with platforms
+	- Increase: Characters won't be able to move when colliding with platforms (alternative parameter)
-	- Decrease: The character will ice skate when colliding with platforms
+	- Decrease: Characters will ice skate when colliding with platforms (alternative parameter)

+### CHARACTER VARIABLES

 ##### Run Movement Speed_fixed :
 	- Default Value: 40